SiteLint

 </svg>

-• If the svg is purely decorative add aria-hidden="true" and eventually focusable="false" (see Technical notes).
+• If the svg is purely decorative add aria-hidden="true" and eventually focusable="false" (see notes about limitations).

 Example code for decorative svg